SkandarS0/quran_downloader/README.md

 ## Description

 Quran Downloader is a Python-based application that helps users select and download specific Surahs from the Quran via a menu-driven interface.
 It retrieves metadata about the Quran from an online source and uses that information to allow you to choose the Surahs you need.

 ## Installation

 To set up and run this project, you need Docker.
 The presence of a `Dockerfile` in the project allows for easy setup and execution within a Docker environment.

-### Steps
+### With Docker

 1. Clone this repository:
    ```bash